 It is a wrought iron tower standing 324 metres (1063 feet) high beside the River Seine on an area of land called le Champ-de-Mars in Paris.

 Until 1930, it was the tallest building in the world.
 Today, it is the tallest building in Paris.

 It has a total weight of 10,100 tons and is nicknamed La Dame de Fer meaning The Iron Lady.

-Approximately seven million people visit the tower each year, making it the most visited monument in the world.
+Approximately seven million people visit the tower each year, making it one of the most visited monuments in the world.

 Its address is: 5, avenue Anatole-France, Paris.
 The post code is 75007

 The tower was originally built as a 'temporary gateway' to L'Exposition Universelle: - an Expo fair which was held in Paris in the year 1889.
 The theme for the fair was the centenary of the start of the French Revolution (1789).

 A competition had been held to find the best design for the special event and, out of 107 submitted projects, it was la Tour Eiffel that was the winner!
 In fact, the tower had permission to remain standing for no longer than twenty years, so it was designed to be easily dismantled.

 Below is a postcard image of the Eiffel Tower standing as the gateway to the 1889 fair.

 At first, many people considered it to be an ugly construction and complained that it ruined Paris.